 - country where family members have nationality.

 If recognition as a stateless person is refused, the applicant can lodge an appeal with the Court of Appeal.

 During the procedure of recognition as a stateless person, the individual will not have a right to reside in Belgium unless he simultaneously submits another residency procedure (regularisation, an application for international protection,...).

 Recognition as a stateless person does not provide an automatic right to longer residence in Belgium unless the recognised stateless person has a right to reside in Belgium on the basis of another procedure.

-It is possible that, for the recognised stateless person who legally resides in Belgium, there may be a case of a 'deportation ban'.
+The recognised stateless person who legally resides in Belgium may have been issued a 'deportation ban'.
 This gives the recognised stateless person a (very) temporary residence permit.

 If the recognised stateless person wishes to reside (longer) in Belgium, he must submit a regularisation application (article 9b of the Aliens Act) to the Immigration Office (IO).

 If the decision regarding the regularisation application is positive, as determined in article 9b of the Aliens Act, the recognised stateless person will be granted a longer residence permit.